Promoting STEM Success Blog

 Adjacent to the Flight gallery is the Fly Zone, which provides interactive experiences with modern motion and sensory technologies.
 It features the Red Arrows 3D full-motion theatre, Fly 360° interactive flight simulators, a Typhoon simulator, and Fly Kids simulators designed for younger visitors.

 The gallery is designed to be educational, with opportunities to explore cross-curricular themes.
 It includes a full-sized replica of the Wright Flyer, a Spitfire, a Jump Jet, and a segment of a Boeing 747 airliner.
-Additionally, the world's fastest all-electric aircraft, the Spirit of Innovation, is now on display, showcasing its record-breaking speed and innovative electric powertrain.
+Additionally, the world's fastest all-electric aircraft, the Spirit of Innovation, is now on display, showcasing its record-breaking speed and innovative electric power-train.

-Flying Machines Activities
+Flying Machines Topic Bundle

 Activity Two - Comparing Parachute Materials